 Hotel Management Salaries

-The U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics cites $63,570 as the average annual wage for lodging managers.
+The U.S. Bureau of Labor Statistics 2020 Occupational Employment Statistics cites $56,670 as the median annual wage for lodging managers.
 Here's what you can expect to earn in hotel management for the industries with the highest concentration of employment in this occupation: